Wood Green is green

 Community Parklet

-The creation of Haringey’s first community Parklet in Noel Park is underway.
-GrowN22 C.I.C. (external link), in partnership with Haringey Council, have been awarded £25,000 to spend on the project by the Mayor of London’s Grow Back Greener Fund.
+GrowN22 C.I.C. (external link), in partnership with Haringey Council, were awarded £25,000 to spend on the project by the Mayor of London’s Grow Back Greener Fund.

 Project background